Henry Anderson Bryden

 Henry Anderson Bryden (3 May 1854 – 23 September 1937) was an English solicitor, athlete and sportsman, playing rugby for England in 1874.
 He was a keen hunter and naturalist and travelled widely.
 He then became a professional author writing about wildlife and his hunting experiences.

 Early life

 Henry Bryden was born on 3 May 1854 in Banbury, the third son of William Anderson Bryden, and Maria, daughter of William Cowper.
 He attended Brackenbury's Anglican Preparatory Military Academy and went on to study at Cheltenham College, leaving in 1869.
 At Cheltenham at the same time were his two older brothers, William Radford Bryden the architect, and Charles Bryden, also a future England rugby union international.
 As well as rugby football, Henry was known as an excellent long-distance runner, and holder of 37 prizes.
 He represented South versus North of England, and was second to Walter Slade in what was at the time the fastest amateur mile on record (time 4m 24.5s) in 1875.
+Bryden finished second in the half-mile event at the 1875 AAC Championships.